The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Comparison with Simulations

 In order to utilize the EFTofLSS to make a prediction about the matter bispectrum (or, indeed, any observable), one should have some way of determining which loop corrections and counterterms should be included to reach a given accuracy goal.
-In~\cite{Carrasco:2013mua}, estimates were made about the sizes of various terms by treating them in the scaling universe approximation, with $\knl$ and the tilt of the linear power spectrum fit over the range in which the prediction was being made.
+In~\cite{Carrasco:2013mua}, estimates were made about the sizes of various terms by treating them in the scaling universe approximation, with an effective $\knl$ and the tilt of the linear power spectrum fit over the range in which the prediction was being made.

 We can perform a similar exercise for the bispectrum, in order to estimate when the two-loop correction might become important.
-The most efficient way to do so is to determine which diagram will have the largest contribution, and then estimate its size.
-This diagram will arise from the correlator $\left\la \delta^{(3)} \delta^{(3)} \delta^{(2)} \right\ra$, and will scale in the following way when evaluated on equilateral configurations: \beq B_{332} \sim \frac{48}{3!\, 3!\, 2!} (2\pi)^2 \lp \frac{k}{\knl} \rp^{2(3+n)} B_\text{tree}\ . \eeq The $(2\pi)^2$ arises from the fact that this diagram contains two loop integrals that are not nested, which each contribute a factor of $(2\pi)$ (in the language of~\cite{Carrasco:2013mua}, it is a ``reducible" diagram).
-The 48 is a combinatoric factor related to the number of ways to sew together the diagram's internal lines, while the factorials in the denominator arise from integrals over Green's functions in time: one can consider the Einstein de-Sitter case, when these Green's functions are roughly the scale factor $a$, and each factor of $\delta^{(m)}$ will involve $m$ integrals over these factors, yielding a final prefactor of $\sim 1/m!$.
+The most efficient way to do so is to determine which diagrams will have the largest contribution, and then make a more detailed estimate of their sizes.
+These diagrams will arise from the correlator $\left\la \delta^{(3)} \delta^{(3)} \delta^{(2)} \right\ra$, and will scale in the following way when evaluated on equilateral configurations: \beq B_{332} \sim \frac{192}{3!\, 3!\, 2!} (2\pi)^2 \lp \frac{k}{\knl} \rp^{2(3+n)} P_{11}(k)^2\ . \eeq The $(2\pi)^2$ arises from the fact that these diagrams contains two loop integrals that are not nested, which each contribute a factor of $(2\pi)$ (in the language of~\cite{Carrasco:2013mua}, they are ``reducible" diagrams).
+The~192 is a combinatoric factor related to the number of ways to sew together the diagrams' internal lines, counted by using diagrams with cubic vertices only (e.g.~\cite{Crocce:2005xy,exacttimedep}).
+The factorials in the denominator arise from integrals over Green's functions in time: one can consider the Einstein de-Sitter case, when these Green's functions are roughly the scale factor~$a$, and each factor of $\delta^{(m)}$ will involve $m$ integrals over these factors, yielding a final prefactor of $\sim 1/m!$.
 The power of $(k/\knl)^{(3+n)}$ counts the number of loops, where $n$ is the approximate tilt of $P_{11}$ in the region we're making predictions for.